Paleo Bacon Broccoli Salad with Avocado Dressing (AIP)

 Bacon is tricky when it comes to the AIP diet.
 Try to find nitrate-free, uncured/naturally cured bacon, with no spices other than salt.

-If you'd like to learn more about what to look for in AIP compliant Bacon, you can check my Guide to Paleo/AIP Bacon.
-I also include a bunch more product options.
+If you'd like to learn more about what to look for in AIP-compliant bacon, you can check my Guide to Paleo/AIP and Whole30 Bacon.
+I also include a bunch more product options with images.

 - Make sure the avocados are ripe so they are easy to mash when you make the dressing.

-- Make sure everything is bite-sized so the dressing coats the salad evenly.
+- Cut Everything in a Similar Size- Make sure everything is bite-sized so the avocado dressing coats the salad evenly.

 I hope you enjoyed this recipe.
-If you made it, leave a comment below and let me know what you thought.
+If you made this paleo broccoli salad, leave a comment below and let me know what you thought.
 I'd love to hear from you!

 This post is shared on the Paleo AIP recipe roundtable.